-Workplace and community safety
+Workplace and Community Safety

 Workplace safety is coordinated by EHS, which provides compliance guidance, training and technical support to the ASU community necessary to address safety and health, regulatory compliance and related risks.
-EHS Safety Education Partners are part of this organization and coordinate all EHS provided training and manage associated records.

 EHS conducts inspections of laboratories, shops, maintenance and service facilities for the Occupational Safety and Health Administration and related regulatory compliance and ensures corrective action is implemented to address findings.
-EHS also addresses worker safety and health complaints including concerns related to indoor air quality and workstation setup.
+EHS also addresses worker safety and health complaints, including concerns related to indoor air quality and workstation setup.

 Accident and incident reporting and investigation